natanaelsantana/ToDo-List/README.md

-It's a simple To-Do List, i made this as a exercise from The Complete 2023 Web Development Bootcamp by Angela Yu this was just a EJS and Node.js introduction and i want I will be back to make more improvements in this project.
+It's a simple To-Do List, i made this as a exercise from The Complete 2023 Web Development Bootcamp by Angela Yu this was just a EJS and Node.js introduction and of course my first full stack project!
-In this project I learned a new concept, like export function and make templates and layout using EJS.
+In this project I learned a new concept, like export function and make templates and layout using EJS, and also how to use mongodb, mongoose and mongodb compass.
+All of that was a great and hard experience!
 I also learned how to deploy my projects with a server side using mongoDB Atlas!
 Now it's possible to create custom lists just typing in the route